Akhathuto/Edgtec-Trends/README.md

 -   **📊 Growth Hacker:** A data-driven specialist for SEO, keyword research, and audience growth strategies.
 -   **💰 Monetization Maven:** Your expert on all things money-related, from sponsorships to diverse revenue streams.
 -   **✍️ Creative Writer:** The master wordsmith who can turn your rough ideas into compelling scripts and sharp copy.
+-   **🎨 Thumbnail Wizard (New!):** A visual design expert who crafts compelling, click-worthy thumbnail concepts to boost your CTR.

 ---